GGC-DSA/Kaggle-2024/README.md

 `git lfs track *.json`

-* Stage/Commit/Push training json

-`git add train.json`

-`git commit -m "add train.json"`

-`git push`

 After cloning the repo locally, it clones the Git LFS pointer file, not the data file.
+To get the data file itself run this:

+`git lfs pull`

 # Taipy Section